Anshul-Ji/DevRev_Assignment/README.md

     node app.js
     ```
 - Admin credentials are:

     **Username:** admin@a

     **Password:** admin
+- Also checkout screenshots for further clarity

 **Note:**
 > The objective of this project was to make it functional as fast as possible **(under 16 hrs)** , so its not perfect and definitely doesn't comply to all the general best practices.
 There are many shortcomings to this which I am totally aware of.
 Feel free to fork and improve them.
-Cheers!
+Cheers! :clinking_glasses: